Hankuk Academy of Foreign Studies: Admissions

-The school receives applications from all over the nation.
-There was an exception in 2009 when only students who resided in Gyeonggi Province and Gwangju-si were able to apply due to the governmental sanction on Foreign Language High Schools.
+The school receives applications from all over Korea.
+There was an exception in 2009, when only students who resided in Gyeonggi Province and Gwangju-si were able to apply due to the governmental sanction on Foreign Language High Schools.
 The admission process includes a comprehensive assessment on the applicants' middle school transcript, essays, recommendation letters, and interviews.
+Admissions rate to Hankuk Academy of Foreign Studies was 9.4% (9.6:1) in 2004 and 8.1% (11.4:1) in 2005.

 The admission tests changed from time to time; exams in the field of Korean, English, and Mathematics were mandatory (except for candidates who were specialized in English) until the class of 2011.
 The admission process for the class of 2013 assessed middle school GPAs, interviews, debates, and scores for the English listening comprehension test, being the most complicated one throughout the school history.
 Conversion of the system from Foreign Language High School to Independent Private School since the class of 2014 resulted in totally different admission processes, with candidates selected based on middle school GPAs, essays, and comprehensive interviews.

 Policies

 Students in International Track take most of their courses in English and are required to follow English-Based Campus (EBC) policy.
-Classes for Humanities Track and Natural Science Track are mostly run in Korean, and students in these divisions are supposed to practice the EBC policy during recess and lunch.
+Classes for the Humanities Track and Natural Science Track are mostly taught in Korean, and students in these divisions are supposed to practice the EBC policy during recess and lunch.
 The exceptions are classes in Korean Literature, Korean History and Ethics.

-The Global Leader Monitor(GLM) team members are elected at the start of semester by their fellow students to regulate the school policies.
+The Global Leader Monitor (GLM) team members are elected at the start of semester by their fellow students to regulate the school policies.
 They participate in GLM conferences, working as the member of Class Representative Council along with class presidents and vice-presidents, taking active part in forming the policies of the school.